-Università della Svizzera Italiana (USI), Lugano, Switzerland
+Lugano Summer School OF SYSTEMS DESIGN Continuing Education in Systems Thinking Università della Svizzera Italiana (USI), Lugano, Switzerland |

-Note: The Summer School has ceased operations.
+Note: The Summer School has ceased operations. |

-No further Doctoral and Postdoctoral Summer Schools or other events are planned.
+No further Doctoral and Postdoctoral Summer Schools or other events are planned. |

-(See the "Announcements" page)
+the "Announcements"

 Doctoral and Postdoctoral Summer School on Soft and Critical Systems Thinking: